AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 ---
 product: Adobe Campaign
 title: Work with Campaign and Adobe Analytics
-description: Learn how to work with Campaign and Adobe Analytics
+description: Learn how to integrate Campaign and Analytics
 feature: Overview
 role: Data Engineer
 level: Beginner